Jako/LangRouter/core/components/langrouter/docs/usage.md

 To create these settings easily, you could use the [Cross Contexts Settings](https://modx.com/extras/package/crosscontextssettings) extra available on MODX Extras.

+To debug the LangRouter configuration, set the MODX system setting debug in the namespace `langrouter` to true.
+The debug information is logged in the MODX error log.

 ## Caution

 Please don't activate the **friendly_urls_strict** MODX system setting, if you use LangRouter.
 That could cause nasty redirect loops.